portfolio-performance/portfolio-help/docs/en/concepts/performance/money-weighted.md

 If you should like to consider the dividend and sale as a cash flow, then you should change the transaction date to the holding period end date.
 Indeed, before the end date, these payments essentially remain dormant on the cash account, without actively contributing to the portfolio.
 As the number of remaining days in the period reaches zero, the formula will simplify to the face value of the dividend and sale.

-`155 x 1.2^(878/365) + 111.76 x 1.2^(514/365) + 67 * 1.2^(255/365) + 20 x 1.2^0 + 105 x 1.2^0 = MVE (but without dividend and sale)`
+`MVE = 426.82 = 155 x 1.2^(878/365) + 84 x 1.2^(514/365) + 67 x 1.2^(255/365)`

 ### Example 4: MVB > 0
 In the previous examples, all transactions took place within the reporting period.
 This isn't always the case.
 It is very important to distinguish the following cases:

-  + $CF_t$ occurs before the beginning of the reporting period (MVB date).
+  1. $CF_t$ occurs before the beginning of the reporting period (MVB date).
 PP will calculate the value of $CF_t$ through historic quotes at time *t*.
+The market value of the investment at time *t* is used in the calculation, not the purchase value.
 The holding period is the entire reporting period.

-  + $CF_t$ occurs after the beginning but before the end of the reporting period.
+  2. $CF_t$ occurs after the beginning but before the end of the reporting period.
 The value of $CF_t$ is known through the transaction data.
 The holding period is the number of remaining days from time *t* until the end of the reporting period.

-  + $CF_t$ falls after the end of the reporting period. $CF_t$ does not contribute to MVE and is omitted from the calculation of IRR for that reporting period.
+  3. $CF_t$ falls after the end of the reporting period. $CF_t$ does not contribute to MVE and is omitted from the calculation of IRR for that reporting period.

- Consider a scenario where the holding period is only two years (from 2021-06-12 to 2023-06-12), or 730 days.
+ Consider a scenario where the holding period is only *two* years (from 2021-06-12 to 2023-06-12), or 730 days.
 Since the first buy of `share-1` occurs outside of this period (item 1 from above), the quoted price of `share-1` at the beginning of the period is used rather than the actual buying price.

-- MVB = 177.94 EUR, representing 10 shares of `share-1` at the closing price of 17.794 EUR on June 11, 2021 (= the closing price from the day before the buying transaction).
+- MVB = 177.94 EUR, representing 10 shares of `share-1` at the closing price of 17.794 EUR on June 11, 2021 (= the closing price from the day before the start of the period).
 - Additional buys: two additional buys within the reporting period with respective remaining days of 514 and 255 days and known buying transaction price.
 Remember, the dividend and sale will be valuated at end date in the MVE.
 - MVE = 426.82 EUR, including 125 EUR on the cash account from dividend and sale.

 The resulting formula with IRR = 17.63% is:

-`177.94 x 1.18^(730/365) + 84 x 1.18^(514/365) + 67 x 1.18^(255/365)
+`MVE = 426.82 EUR = 177.94 x 1.18^(730/365) + 84 x 1.18^(514/365) + 67 x 1.18^(255/365)`
-= MVE (including dividend and sale)`

 Figure: IRR-calculation for a 2 year holding period (MVB > 0).{class=pp-figure}